 Object tracking is an important task in computer vision.
 And object trackers are an integral part of many computer vision applications that process the video stream of cameras.
 In this article, we will discuss state-of-the-art object tracking algorithms, different methods, applications, and object tracking software.

-In particular, this article will cover the following:
+In particular, we will cover the following:

 - What is object tracking, and how is it used?

 - OpenCV object tracking, Matlab tracking, MdNet, and DeepSort object tracking

 About us: Viso.ai provides the leading end-to-end Computer Vision Platform Viso Suite.
 Global organizations use it to develop, deploy and scale all computer vision applications in one place, with automated infrastructure.
 Get a demo for your organization.

 Object tracking is an application of deep learning where the program takes an initial set of object detections and develops a unique identification for each of the initial detections and then tracks the detected objects as they move around frames in a video.